Here is some helpful information for novice rowers to become familiar with the equipment and terms used in rowing.

 Shell: Another name for a rowing or sculling boat.

-Gunwhale: The top edge of the shell where the riggers are secured
+Gunwale: The top edge of the shell where the riggers are secured.

 Other Rowing Terms